IguanaBen/scabn/readme.txt

 Tested up to: 3.4.2
 Stable tag: 1.4.8

 Simple shopping cart system provides buy now buttons to purchase items via Paypal or Google Wallet.
-Also links to Google Analytics and tracks sales.
-Based on Wordpress Checkout
+Also links to Google Analytics to tracks sales.

 == Description ==

-Easy to use and customize this is a shopping cart that uses your posts or pages as products.
-With an editor button you can create products on the fly.
+Add "Add to Cart" buttons to your pages / posts with sidebar widget showing items currently in customer's shopping cart.
+When customer clicks on 'Go to Checkout' then can purchase items via Paypal or Google Wallet.
+Simple, secure shopping cart system stores no user information (email, address, credit card, etc) but uses encrypted buy now buttons to pass customer over to Paypal / Google for providing purchasing information.

 Features: